Em1lT/i3blocks-config/README.md

 }
 ```

-It's important to set teh fonr to nerd fonts so that all of the icons will be available.
+It's important to set the fonts to nerd fonts so that all of the icons  used in the status bar will be shown correctly.